Blub-Browser/Old-Blub/README.md

 Please make sure all contributions are somewhat "working" when you create a pull request, and will not break other parts of the code when merged.

 As development continues, changes are pushed into beta and release branches.
 If a bug is found after release (in the release branch), bug fix changes will be made directly there.

+# Credits
+Some parts of the source code in this project come from min (https://github.com/minbrowser/min), and credit goes to its developers and contributers.
+This project uses Electron JS as a framework, which uses Chromium as a base.
+Changes are made to this project by contributers and developers.

+Thanks to everyone who helps make this project!

 # License [MIT]
 Copyright (c) 2021 Blub Browser